jgnewman/einlandr/README.md

 In any other case, the server will send back "UNAUTHORIZED" or "SERVER_ERROR" depending on what went wrong.

 Once authenticated, it's time for the connection to reconnect to the `AUTHENTICATED` channel.
 You'll notice that this channel has a call to `addFilter` in it, which is essentially middleware for Brightsocket.io.
-Any connection who can pass the test imposed by the filter will be allowed access to the rest of the API defined within this channel.
-Otherwise, it will be send "UNAUTHORIZED".
+Any connection that can pass the test imposed by the filter will be allowed access to the rest of the API defined within this channel.
+Otherwise, it will be sent "UNAUTHORIZED".

-Specifically, this channel demands that every time data comes in through a connection (including when the actual connection occurs) that the payload include a `sessionId` key containing a valid session token.
+Specifically, this channel demands that every time data comes in through a connection (including when the actual connection occurs) that the payload should include a `sessionId` key containing a valid session token.
 If it does, it will be able to access the websocket events you have set up within this channel.

 On the client side, you can authenticate using a method like this: